SusanPotters/cv-dl/README.md

 |  Original 	|  0.901 	|  0.905 	|
 |  Traditional data augmentation 	|  0.928 	|  0.922 	|

-Above table shows that there is an increase in performance when using traditional data augmentation, which are comparable to the performance increases when using
+Above table shows that there is an increase in performance when using traditional data augmentation, which are comparable to the performance increases when using style transfer for data augmentation.

 ## Combined methods vs Original